Both OkCupid and Match are part of Match Group, which means they’re both good dating sites. But how do they compare to each other?

 Match requires a premium subscription to exchange messages, something you can do for free on OkCupid.

 But before you leap to a decision based solely on the free/not free angle, consider this:

-- Free dating sites tend to attract a higher number of people who simply aren’t as invested in the dating process, meaning a higher percentage of message exchanges may not lead to “real life” dates.
+- Free dating sites tend to attract a higher number of people who simply aren’t as invested in the online dating process, meaning a higher percentage of message exchanges may not lead to “real life” dates.

 - Because there’s no fee associated with messaging, you’re also more likely to encounter fake profiles, escorts, scammers and the like.

 Here is a handy comparison of what you can do on each site without paying for a subscription:

 Of course, if you want to actually meet anyone from Match you’ll need to upgrade in order to send messages.